ShubhangiBatra/ToDo-List/README.md

 # ToDo-List
-it displays, create, edit and delete your tasks
+used to display, create, edit and delete your tasks